-The central core encompasses many of Downtown’s office towers, government services, regional non-profits, and various art and cultural centers, making it the most concentrated area of focus for economic development on the Northbank.
-The Central Core’s small walkable blocks are filled with historic architecture, cultural amenities, and public art.
-The City of Jacksonville was founded on the riverbank of the Central Core, and iconic cultural centers like the Times Union Center for the Performing Arts, the Museum of Contemporary Art and the Florida Theatre reside in the Central Core.
+City Center encompasses many of Downtown’s office towers, government services, regional non-profits, and various art and cultural centers, making it the most concentrated area of focus for economic development on the Northbank.
+City Center's small walkable blocks are filled with historic architecture, cultural amenities, and public art.
+The City of Jacksonville was founded on the riverbank of City Center, and iconic cultural centers like the Jacksonville Center for the Performing Arts, the Museum of Contemporary Art and the Florida Theatre reside in City Center.
 Today, work is underway to re-establish key riverfront properties and enhance Jacksonville’s iconic skyline.
 The availability of several unique and historic properties provide significant opportunities for adaptive reuse.

-Anchored by five historic churches, the Cathedral District connects the Central Core to the Sports & Entertainment District and is home to Billy Goat Hill, the highest point in Downtown Jacksonville.
+Anchored by five historic churches, Cathedral Hill connects City Center to the Sports & Entertainment District and is home to Billy Goat Hill, the highest point in Downtown Jacksonville.
 Beginning in 2016, the area has been championed by Cathedral District Jax-Inc. (CD-J)

-, a Florida nonprofit, which created a Master Plan for the area to support development and revitalization efforts, including the continued support of the senior residents – 600 and counting – that call the district home via affordable, quality housing and amenities.
+, a nonprofit organized to foster growth as Jacksonville’s Downtown neighborhood.
+CD-J created a master plan for the area to support development and revitalization efforts, including the continued support of the senior residents who call the district home via affordable, quality housing and amenities.